-2.2.6 Measures to Address Target Value Exceedances of B[a]P and Nickel
+2.2.7 Measures to Address Target Value Exceedances of B[a]P and Nickel

-EU Directive (2004/107/EC) sets target values for a number of metals and for benzo[a]pyrene.
-During 2013, 2014 and 2015 the UK exceeded target values for two pollutants B[a]P and nickel.
-These were reported in September of the following years as part of the UK's annual compliance assessment.
+EU Directive (2004/107/EC) sets target values for a number of metallic elements and for benzo[a]pyrene (B[a]P).
+During all years from 2013 to 2016 inclusive, the UK exceeded target values for B[a]P and nickel: in 2017, the UK exceeded the target value for B[a]P but not for nickel.
+These exceedances were reported in September of the following years as part of the UK's annual compliance assessment.

-The UK published reports at the end of 2015 and 2016, providing details of the assessment of these exceedances (2013 and 2014) and reporting the actions and measures that have already been taken or are planned that will help the UK meet the target values.
+The UK published reports providing details of the assessment of the exceedances in years 2013 to 2016.
+These also reported the actions and measures already taken or planned, to help the UK meet the target values.
 An overview report was provided for each pollutant alongside more detailed information on any exceedances by zone.
-The reports on the 2014 and 2015 exceedances of the target values for B[a]P and nickel are available at: https://uk-air.defra.gov.uk/library/bap-nickel-measures.
+The reports are available at: https://uk-air.defra.gov.uk/library/bap-nickel-measures.
+At the time of writing, the 2016 report is the most recent in the series.